kongying-tavern/docs/src/en/manual/guide/auto-tracking/importantnotes.md

 - The anti-aliasing setting under **Graphics** must be set to SMAA
 - (This feature supports various aspect ratios and the controller UI layout)
 - A low game resolution will reduce tracking accuracy, a resolution of <span style="color: red">1920\*1080 or greater is recommended</span>
 - Automatic tracking will not function with **exclusive fullscreen**.
-Please use **windowed** for functional tracking.
+Please use a **windowed** display mode for functional tracking.
-- If you wish to play the game fullscreen like **exclusive fullscreen**, refer to the guide: [Launching The Game in Fullscreen Windowed (Borderless)](../overlay-mode/fullscreen-windowed/launching.md)
+- If you wish to play the game fullscreen like **exclusive fullscreen**, refer to the guide: [Launching The Game in Windowed Fullscreen (Borderless)](../overlay-mode/fullscreen-windowed/launching.md)
 - Automatic tracking <span style="color: red">may sometimes return a C++ related error prompt</span>, clicking "OK" will cause the client to crash.
 This can be solved by installing **2005c++runtime**, if there are further problems please refer to our feedback options
-- Windows 11 users may need to enable "Don't use optimizations for windowed games" for automatic tracking to function
+- Windows 11 users may need to enable "Don't use optimizations for windowed games" for automatic tracking via Bitlit to function

 ![](/imgs/en/manual/auto-tracking/windowedoptimization.png)